julwrites/julwrites.github.io/src/content/blog/2025_02_04_Why systems are important.md

 ---
-title: Why systems are important
+title: "Why systems are important"
-date: 2025-02-04T11:48:08.000Z
+date: ""
 draft: true
-description: To me, systems have a certain beauty.
+description: "To me, systems have a certain beauty."
 ---

 To me, systems have a certain beauty.
 A well-designed system is akin to art (and indeed some characterize architecture as exactly a discipline that bridges art and science).